 Students are expected to attend punctually every lecture, laboratory exercise and other classroom activity.
-Each instructor can indicate additional attendance requirements in his/her syllabus.
+Each instructor can indicate additional attendance requirements in his or her syllabus.
 Attendance verification is required for the first three classes to comply with federal financial aid requirements.
+Instructors must also report the "last date attended" for students who stop attending class and do not complete the withdrawal process.
 The complete class attendance policy can be found in the student handbook, the Aumanac.